michaldziamski/Rover-Control/README.md

 ```bash
 ./mvnw test
 ```

-## Possible next steps

-- Authentication/authorization for the mission control panel
-- A simple frontend to visualize rover positions and the command queue
-- WebSockets for real-time telemetry streaming
-- Migrating from H2 to PostgreSQL for a production deployment

 ---

 Built as a learning project for Spring Boot and for designing systems with time-based/domain logic.